-Figure 58.
+Figure 42.
 SYNC Timing When VCO Divider Is Not Used-CLK Input Only

 A sync operation brings all outputs that have not been excluded (by the nosync bit) to a preset condition before allowing the outputs to begin clocking in synchronicity.
 The preset condition takes into account the settings in each of the channel's start high bit and its phase offset.
-These settings govern both the static state of each output when the SYNC operation is happening and the state and relative phase of the outputs when they begin clocking again upon completion of the SYNC operation.
+These settings govern both the static state of each output when the sync operation is happening and the state and relative phase of the outputs when they begin clocking again upon completion of the sync operation.
 Between outputs and after synchronization, this allows for the setting of phase offsets.

-The AD9516 outputs are in pairs, sharing a channel divider per pair (two pairs of pairs, four outputs, in the case of CMOS).
+The AD9518 outputs are in pairs, sharing a channel divider per pair.
 The synchronization conditions apply to both outputs of a pair.

 Each channel (a divider and its outputs) can be excluded from any sync operation by setting the nosync bit of the channel.
 Channels that are set to ignore SYNC (excluded channels) do not set their outputs static during a sync operation, and their outputs are not synchronized with those of the nonexcluded channels.